AbaSheger/AbaSheger/README.md

 ## Hi, there!
 I'm Abenezer.
 <p align="left">I'm a software developer passionate about technology and creating impactful software solutions.
-Whether it's building responsive web applications or diving into the latest in technology trends, I am always ready to learn and adapt.
-I enjoy coding in multiple languages and frameworks, and am always eager to tackle new challenges and improve my skills.
+Whether it's building responsive web applications, diving into the latest technology trends, or developing robust backend systems with Java and Spring Boot, I am always eager to learn and adapt.
+I am skilled in tackling new challenges and pushing the boundaries of what I can achieve with code.
 </p>

 ## Core Technologies